sabre-io/sabre.io/source/support.md

         Professional Support
     </h2>
     <p>
-        Supercharge your application development with [fruux](https://fruux.com),
-        the team behind sabre/dav.
+        Supercharge your application development with <a href="https://fruux.com">fruux</a>, the team behind sabre/dav.
 Besides us, developers and companies around the globe use our sabre/dav technology to deliver sync functionality to millions of users.
 Our technology powers sync functionality in many